-The purpose of a split sheet is to record how much each person has contributed and in turn how much each person will be paid when income is generated from it.
+The purpose of a split sheet is to record how much each person has contributed.
+Then in turn how much each person will be paid when income is generated from it.

 When you create a “split” you’re allocating X% to person A and X% to person B.

-For example, if you and a friend go into a studio together and you’ve made the beat and your friend wrote the lyrics and then provided them as vocals, you would each own 50% of the song, or you might want to go 60/40 but it’s entirely up to you.
+If you and a friend go into a studio together.
+You made the beat, your friend wrote the lyrics and recorded them, you would each own 50% of the song.
+You might also want to change this, for example, 60/40 but it’s entirely up to you.

 Filling out a split sheet is pretty easy, especially when you know-how…so if you’re planning to collaborate on a song, why not do it?

-Regardless of whether you’ll use it or not, you should download it just to see an example of one, so you know what a split sheet looks like even if you don’t plan on collaborating with anyone anytime soon, taking a peek will enable you to understand it better, and also it’s handy to have there on your drive just in case you do ever need one.
+Regardless of whether you use it or not, you should download it just to see an example of one.
+It’s important you know what a split sheet looks like even if you don’t plan on collaborating with anyone anytime soon.
+Taking a peek will enable you to understand it better.
+Also, it’s handy to have there on your drive just in case you do ever need one.